minhtran241/ML-DL-LLM-GenAI/RAG/advanced-rag-techniques/README.md

 ### Query Expansion (with generated answers)

+_Check the code in the `expansion_answer.py` file_

 -   Generate potential answers to the query (using an LLM) and to get **relevant** context.
 -   Use cases:
     -   Information retrieval
     -   Question-answering systems
     -   E-commerce search engines
     -   Academic research

+### Query Expansion (with multiple queries)

+_Check the code in the `expansion_queries.py` file_

+-   Use the LLM to generate **multiple additional queries** that might help getting the most relevant answer.
+-   Use cases:
+    -   Exploring data analysis
+    -   Academic research
+    -   Customer support
+    -   Healthcare information systems